LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 Note that the scheduled action never occurs, as we have cancelled it almost immediately.

 When the user cancels the scheduled action method before the scheduler is able to invoke it, that action is just removed from the queue of work.
 This is what we see in example above.
-If you want to cancel scheduled work that is already running, then you can use one of the overloads to the `Schedule` method that takes a `Func<IDisposable>`.
+It's possible to cancel scheduled work that is already running, and this is why the work item callback is required to return `IDisposable`: if work has already begun when you try to cancel the work item, Rx calls `Dispose` on the `IDisposable` that your work item callback returned.
 This gives a way for users to cancel out of a job that may already be running.
 This job could be some sort of I/O, heavy computations or perhaps usage of `Task` to perform some work.

-Now this may create a problem; if you want to cancel work that has already been started, you need to dispose of an instance of `IDisposable`, but how do you return the disposable if you are still doing the work?
-You could fire up another thread so the work happens concurrently, but creating threads is something we are trying to steer away from.
+You may be wondering how this mechanism can be any use: the work item callback needs to have returned already for Rx to be able to invoke the `IDisposable` that it returns.
+This mechanism can only be used in practice if work continues after returning to the scheduler.
+You could fire up another thread so the work happens concurrently, although we generally try to avoid creating threads in Rx.
+Another possibility would be it the scheduled work item invoked some asynchronous API and returned without waiting for it to complete—if that API offered cancellation, you could return an `IDisposable` that cancelled it.

-In this example, we have a method that we will use as the delegate to be scheduled.
+To illustrate cancellation in operation, this slightly unrealistic example runs some work as a `Task` to enable it to continue after our callback returns.
 It just fakes some work by performing a spin wait and adding values to the `list` argument.
-The key here is that we allow the user to cancel with the `CancellationToken` via the disposable we return.
+The key here is that create a `CancellationToken` to be able to tell the task we want it to stop, and we return an `IDisposable` that puts this token in to a cancelled state.

 ```csharp
 public IDisposable Work(IScheduler scheduler, List<int> list)